Ada-Developers-Academy/core-unit-2/api-9-many-to-many/join-table-many-to-many.md

 * Create `BookGenre` model
 * Import `BookGenre` in `__init__.py`
 * Add `genres` attribute to `Book` model
+* Create a `Book` instand method that returns a dictionary with information about one book

 ##### !end-options
 ### !end-challenge